arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 ## Level order traversal

-> Starting from level zero(0), traverse all nodes of level no. 'L' before traversing any node of higher level no.
+> Starting from level zero(0), traverse all nodes of level no. 'L' or **current level** before traversing any node of higher level no.
 > We are traversing from *left to right* direction on each level.
 This is the standard/convention.
 > We can traverse the nodes of a level, in any sequence.
 We can do *right to left*, *alternate between left to right on different levels*.